-Major activities of the UK-China CERAD are summarised as below:
+Major activities of the UK-China CERAD:

 1. Generating epidemiological datasets on the incidence of avian diseases and the diversity of avian pathogens in China.
 The network of Chinese investigators with access to the poultry farms across the country will help to generate epidemiological datasets on the prevalence of avian diseases and diversity of avian pathogens in different geographical areas over different periods of time.